-The pin 47 can enable "Write Protect" function.
+The pin 47 can enable "Write Protect" function, no matter the standard model or the one with hardware switch.
 By default, the pin is set as "high" signal so that write operations can be performed normally.
 Once the signal is pulled to "low active", Write Protect will be activated.
-Regarding the Write Protect function, it is implemented as "Virtual Write" and the description can be found in section 6.2.
+Regarding the Write Protect function, it is the same scheme implemented in our Write Protect switch.